-Anglia Ruskin University's Institutional RepositoryAnglia Ruskin Research Online (ARRO) was launched in June 2010 with the aim of showcasing and preserving the research outputs of members of the Anglia Ruskin research community.
+Anglia Ruskin University's Institutional RepositoryAnglia Ruskin Research Online (ARRO) is ARU's institutional repository.
+It was launched in June 2010 with the aim of showcasing and preserving the research outputs of members of the Anglia Ruskin research community.
 It provides - where permissions allow - free and open access to the scholarly outputs of staff from across the University.

 From January 2019, all newly accepted research outputs will need to be deposited to ARRO via our new research information system - Symplectic.

 What is Symplectic?Symplectic is a tool for managing research activity at an institution - either relating to a specific individual, or at the departmental or faculty-wide level.
 It consists of several “elements”, or categories, which researchers can use to list their professional activities, including grants, impact and publications.
 Symplectic is used by a number of universities across the UK, including Leeds, Cambridge, Imperial and UCL.